Bio and CV

 BIO

-Louise is a lecturer in the School of Information and Communication Studies at Charles Sturt University teaching into the archives, records and audiovisual archives subjects.
-Louise finalised her PhD with the Centre for Creative and Cultural Research at the University of Canberra.
-Before that, she spent a decade working as an archivist in the Australian Government.
+Louise finalised her PhD with the Centre for Creative and Cultural Research at the University of Canberra in 2021.
+She went on to teach archives, records and collections in Australian universities.
+Before her PhD, she spent a decade working in government information and archives in the Australian Government.
 These engagements flow from her work in media art specialising in obsolete technology.
 Live arts and archives run parallel in her career.
-The PhD ‘Tending the archive’ draws together art and archives, exploring how we keep things we can’t digitise.
-The data set for this research takes the form of performance art re-enactments from the 1970s made in the collaboration Teaching and Learning Cinema.
+The PhD ‘Tending the archive’ draws together art and archives, exploring how we keep things we can’t digitise effectively.
+The research used the case study of 1970s expanded cinema, drawing on work from her collaboration with Lucas Ihlein as Teaching and Learning Cinema.

 As an archivist, Louise has worked for the Australian Government, setting policy and curating future archives.
+She held ongoing lecturer roles in collections, archives and records at Charles Sturt University (2020-2023) and Curtin University (2023-2025).
 As a consultant archivist Louise has conducted significance assessments on several landmark small arts collections.
 In live art, Louise performs with obsolete media such as 16mm and super 8mm film.
-She collaborates with luminaries in Australian contemporary, classical and jazz music, in key venues and festivals in Australia and internationally.
+She has collaborated with luminaries in Australian contemporary, classical and jazz music, in key venues and festivals in Australia and internationally.
 Louise’s films are in the collections of the region’s film archives.

 /////